h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_4_MLE_Visual.md

 - Domain-specific knowledge (like overdispersion in count data) is crucial for selecting appropriate models.

 ### Visually Understanding MLE Properties
-- Consistency: Estimates converge to true values with increasing sample size
+- **Consistency**: Estimates converge to true values with increasing sample size
-- Efficiency: Estimates become more precise (less variance) with larger samples
+- **Efficiency**: Estimates become more precise (less variance) with larger samples
+- **Asymptotic Normality**: Estimator distribution approaches normal as sample size increases
-- Likelihood surfaces become more peaked and concentrated with more data
+- **Likelihood surfaces**: Become more peaked and concentrated with more data

 ## Related Topics